lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## priorities and the psychology of system visibility: when noise overwhelms perception: Q: in reality, how often does noise overwhelm perception?
 - types of noise and types of perception-distortion?
-- is Khaneman Tversky perception analysis mostly time-invariant in terms of when people can or cannot see through various ebbing and flowing disturbance regimes of noise in a temporally and spatially heterogeneous landscape?
+- is Kahneman-Tversky perception analysis mostly time-invariant in terms of when people can or cannot see through various ebbing and flowing disturbance regimes of noise in a temporally and spatially heterogeneous landscape?

 ## evaluating agendas in a project-space of coordinated decisions